 I don’t finish about half of the books I start, and I’ve literally gone to the library or book store to get a book and returned home two hours later without one.

 But I love to read, so I mostly re-read my favorites.
-I kid you not, I’ve re-read one of my favorite books more than five times.
-(I think the number of times is probably eight, but you wouldn’t believe that anyway.)
+I kid you not, I’ve re-read one of my favorite books more than eight times.
+(I think the number of times is probably ten, but you wouldn’t believe that anyway.)

 And I don’t just read them.
 I sort of chew on them.
 I move through them pretty slow when I’m re-reading, and I really try to study what the author is doing.